 • Date of birth—This information is often used to verify identity and can be used maliciously in the wrong hands

-• Photograph—A photo of your face on an ID can be used to create fake IDs or for biometric-based fraud, which is a malicious use of unique behavioral or physical characteristics such as facial patterns
+• Photograph—A photo of your face on an ID can be used to create fake IDs or commit biometric-based fraud, which is a malicious use of unique behavioral or physical characteristics such as facial patterns

 • Signature—Your signature as it appears on your ID can be forged on important documents such as contracts, bank drafts, property deeds, and loan applications